JackHey99/Project-0/README.md

 de-bounce

 When using mechanical buttons as an input for a microcontroller a process called de-bouncing needs to be performed.
 When a mechanical button is pushed there is always a 'bounce'.
 This is caused from the spring inside the button taking time to settle.
 The typical reading for a mechanical button being pushed can be seen in figure 4.
 We can not remove the bouncing effect however, because we are using a microcontroller we can add additional code to the program to ignore the bounce.
+This is done by creating an 'ignore time' which tells the program to ignore any input changes for a set time after the initial change.